-Whether you’re looking how to black out windows temporarily or permanently because you want a bit of extra privacy, to keep your room darker, or to help your little ones sleep a little bit easier, we’ve got a whole raft of solutions for you.
+Whether you’re looking how to blackout windows temporarily or permanently because you want a bit of extra privacy, to keep your room darker, or to help your little ones sleep a little bit easier, we’ve got a whole raft of solutions for you to blackout your windows.

 - Reduce energy costs – One of the main reasons for blacking out a room is to block or significantly reduce the amount of sunlight entering it.
 Darkening your room can reduce heat build-up by around 25%, meaning your air-conditioning won’t have to work quite as hard thus saving you a significant amount of money